google-parfait/confidential-federated-compute/containers/gcp_prototype/README.md

 * Docker (running and accessible by the user running Bazel)
 * Access to a GCP project configured for Confidential Space.
 * `docker` CLI installed and configured.
+* **Hugging Face Token:** Required to fetch model weights during the build.
+Set it in your environment or pass it to Bazel.

 ### Server

 1.  **Build, Load Image, and Get Digest:**
-    Run the following command from the `containers/gcp_prototype` directory.
-It builds the server container, loads it into your local Docker daemon, and prints the manifest digest.
+    Run the following command from the `containers/gcp_prototype` directory. **You must provide your Hugging Face token to fetch the model weights.** It builds the server container, loads it into your local Docker daemon, and prints the manifest digest.
     ```bash
-    bazel run :load_and_print_digest_runner
+    bazelisk run --repo_env=HF_TOKEN=hf_YOUR_TOKEN :load_and_print_digest_runner
     ```
     **Copy this digest value.**